MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

 webView.CoreWebView2.Navigate(L"https://www.example.com");

 // The following XHR will execute in the context of https://www.example.com page and will succeed.
-// WebResourceRequested event will be raised for this request as *.example.com is in the allowed origin list of custom-scheme and
+// WebResourceRequested event will be raised for this request as *.example.com is in the allowed origin list of custom-scheme.
-// the custom scheme has CORS enabled.
-Since the response header provided in WebResourceRequested handler allows all origins for CORS
+// Since the response header provided in WebResourceRequested handler allows all origins for CORS
 // the XHR succeeds.
 webView.CoreWebView2.ExecuteScriptAsync("var oReq = new XMLHttpRequest();\
                                         oReq.addEventListener(\"load\", reqListener);\